 - To share the joys of reading fiction.

-- To exchange ideas on Roth’s narrative techniques, his recurrent themes and his fictional universe.
+- To discuss and exchange ideas on Colm Toíbín’s latest novel, his narrative techniques, his recurrent themes and his fictional universe.

-- To build strategies that will enable the participants to take an active role in the creation of multiple possible readings of the novel.
+- To build strategies that will enable the participants to take an active role in the creation of the meaning of the novel.

 - Presentation of an integrated approach to the text.

 - Guided group reflection and exchange of ideas on the text.

 - Reading of key sections of Colm Toíbín’s House of Names to appreciate its narrative power.